pema99/pema99.github.io/_posts/2025-05-09-mipmaps-too-much-detail.md

 sin(\theta)
 \end{bmatrix}
 $$

-The resulting function $p(\theta)$ will describe _an ellipse_, where the 2 column vectors of the jacobian (i.e., the X- and Y-axis derivatives) are on the perimeter of the ellipse.
+The resulting function $$p(\theta)$$ will describe _an ellipse_, where the 2 column vectors of the jacobian (i.e., the X- and Y-axis derivatives) are on the perimeter of the ellipse.
 In the special case where the column vectors are perpendicular and have the same length, the result is still just a (potentially scaled) circle.
 When the column vectors are perpendicular, but have different lengths, the result is an ellipse where the column vectors are the [semi-major and semi-minor axes](https://en.wikipedia.org/wiki/Semi-major_and_semi-minor_axes) of the ellipse.
 If vectors are not perpendicular, this doesn't apply.

 That explains the first part of the paragraph, so what is the "proper orthogonal Jacobian matrix" about?
 When the column vectors of the jacobian are not perpendicular, the jacobian does not form an orthogonal basis - shapes transformed by the jacobian will be [sheared](https://en.wikipedia.org/wiki/Shear_mapping).
 Recall that selecting a mipmap level involves calculating 2 lengths - in our software implementation from earlier, this was done like so: